The categories below get rejected on submission, removed if discovered

 Content involving minors is removed and, where the conduct is criminal,

-reported to the appropriate authorities, including national
+reported to the appropriate national child-safety body — including the

 Real people